Zaid-Ajaj/the-elmish-book/chapters/dev-flow/introducing-femto.md

 cd ./src
 femto install {PackageName}
 ```
 To show how it works, try installing `Feliz.Recharts` into the [fable-getting-started](https://github.com/Zaid-Ajaj/fable-getting-started) repository.
-This repository doesn't have Feliz installed nor it knows about `react`/`react-dom` packages.
+This repository doesn't have Feliz installed nor does it know about `react`/`react-dom` packages.
 Now from a fresh repository clone, I will run Femto as follows:
 ```bash
 git clone https://github.com/Zaid-Ajaj/fable-getting-started.git
 cd fable-getting-started